 Quick thinking is of premium value in any emergency situation, along with having a bit of good luck.

-In one instance in 2003 I was driving home from playing softball when I saw two pit bulls pursuing a bicyclist, then redirect to a small female jogger.
+In one instance in 2003, ANIMALS 24-7 editor Merritt Clifton was driving home from playing softball when he saw two pit bulls pursuing a bicyclist, then redirecting to a small female jogger.

 Either dog probably weighed as much as the jogger did, and her evident terror encouraged the dogs to leap at her.
-They tore her shirt, and scratched her enough to draw blood, but had not actually gotten their teeth into her flesh when I stopped, jumped out of my car, handed my bat to the jogger (basically as a placebo), stepped between her and the dogs, and offered my fielder’s glove as a “bite stick,” but then had the sudden inspiration to order “Sit!”
+They tore her shirt, and scratched her enough to draw blood, but had not actually gotten their teeth into her flesh when Clifton stopped, jumped out of his car, handed his bat to the jogger (basically as a placebo), stepped between her and the dogs, and offered his fielder’s glove as a “bite stick,” but then had the sudden inspiration to order “Sit!”

 Lightning struck twice

 Incredibly, the two pit bulls broke off the attack and sat.
-I told the jogger to walk away slowly, while I kept the dogs sitting, but instead she dropped the bat after a couple of steps and took off sprinting around a corner, which meant I was no longer between her and the pit bulls.
+Clifton told the jogger to walk away slowly, while I kept the dogs sitting, but instead she dropped the bat after a couple of steps and took off sprinting around a corner, which meant hr was no longer between her and the pit bulls.

 The pit bulls rocketed diagonally across the corner property to attack her again.
-I roared “Sit!” again, having nothing else I could do.
+Cliftyon roared “Sit!” again, having nothing else he could do.
 The pit bulls skidded abruptly to a halt and sat just long enough to enable the jogger to escape.